 Our guest speakers, Congressman Salud Carbajal and State Senator Monique Limon, will give us a legislative update.

 We are looking forward to seeing you!

 Upcoming SBWPC EventsJanuary 30, 2022: 2022 Annual Member Meeting – Sunday, January 30, 2022, 2 pm, Virtual (Member Only Event)

 Events of InterestNo Events

 Sub-Committee MeetingsMembers are invited to attend any of our Sub-Committee meetings, held monthly at various venues.
-For a complete list of when and where each Sub-Committee meets, click here.
+Contact the sub-committee chair for location.

 From the President's DeskThe latest news from the President of the Santa Barbara Women's Political Committee...

 - December 15, 2021SBWPC Members and Supporters, We recently held our 2021 Cosmopolitics event, virtually, with keynote speaker Dr. Jenna Tosh.
 Jenna is the President and CEO of our local Planned Parenthood and Planned Parenthood Action Fund.
 She provided an in-depth overview of the current status of abortion rights and the Supreme Court.
 More than ever, we must all ...Read more